ErsoyED/recipe-recommandation-app/README.md

 - **To add a recipe to the database:**
     1. With the application running, enter `http://localhost:3000` in your browsers search bar.
     2. Click the `Add Recipe` button from the homescreen.
-    3. Add a recipe name, add ingredients (separated by commas), and add the cooking instructions.
+    3. Add a recipe image (optional), name, add ingredients (separated by commas), and add the cooking instructions.
     4. Click the `Add Recipe` button.
     **Your recipe should now be added to the database.**